PX4/PX4-Autopilot/nuttx/README.txt

      And of course, after you use the configuration tool you need to restore CONFIG_WINDOWS_NATIVE=y and the correct CONFIG_APPS_DIR.

-  2) You can, with some effort, run the the Cygwin mconf tool directly in the CMD.exe shell.
+  2) You can, with some effort, run the the Cygwin kconfig-mconf tool directly in the CMD.exe shell.
 In this case, you do not have to modify the .config file, but there are other complexities:

       a.
-You need to temporarily set the Cgywin directories in the PATH variable then run mconf manually like:
+You need to temporarily set the Cgywin directories in the PATH variable then run kconfig-mconf manually like:

-          mconf Kconfig
+          kconfig-mconf Kconfig

          There is a Windows bacht file at tools/kconfig.bat that automates these steps: